 Mortgage stress isn't just financial, it can affect your sleep, your health and your relationships.

-You can reach out to your lender and in many cases work out a payment plan.
-Many lenders prefer you to contribute something, or work out some sort of agreement, than to fall into arrears or even default.
-This looks bad on not only you but them as well as recovering funds and the home is a painstaking process for all involved.
+You can reach out to your lender and, in many cases, work out a payment plan.
+Many lenders prefer you to contribute something, or work out some sort of agreement, rather than to fall into arrears or even default.
+This looks bad not only for you but for them as well, as recovering funds and the home is a painstaking process for all involved.